thumbliner/thumbliner/small-talk.md

 What have you been up to?
 Studying music and metaphor.<br>

-Anyway, do you know about `insert trending topic`?
+Anyway, heard about `insert trending topic`?
 I don’t know enough.
 What about it?<br>

 Never mind, can you believe this traffic?